mukeshsoni/elm-instant/README.md

-# react-instant package
+# elm-instant package

-Preview react components in atom and see live changes as you change code.
+Preview elm code in atom and see live changes as you change code.